-There are several very popular in-person lotteries, one of which is The Book of Mormon.
+There are several very popular in-person lotteries, one of which is The Book of Mormon in person lottery.
 There are often 200 entries in this lottery.
 The guy who runs the lottery turns the experience into an event and even has his own Twitter account.
 Follow him at @lotterydude.
-Check out this video for an idea of what to expect during a Book of Mormon lottery.

 Rush and Standing Room Only (SRO) Tickets

 Rush tickets are for the early birds.
 These are an unspecified allotment of tickets that are sold from when the box office opens in the morning (usually 9 or 10 am).
 For the more popular shows you can expect a wait time so try to get there long before the box office opens.
 Some theatres restrict these tickets to students only so make sure to bring along any valid student ID.

 The very cheapest option, SRO tickets, are for numbered spaces that are the width of a regular seat, usually located at the back of the orchestra.
 Unlike the lotteries, only one SRO ticket is sold per person.
 These can be quite uncomfortable and definitely only for the young and young at heart!